cblancac/ApiSentimentAnalysis/README.md

 # ApiSentimentAnalysis

 In this project you will create a **RESTful API** using some cool technologies like **Flask**, **Docker** or **MongoDB**.
-A RESTful API is basically an API which supports HTTP conections.
+A RESTful API is basically an API which supports HTTP connections.
 The browser will be able to send HTTP request to the server that is going to be created.
-The server is going to have opened a few endpoints, which can receive some sentence and make the computation neccesary to classify its feelings (a value between 0 and 1, colser to one, the more positive is the feeling of the sentence).
-Finally, once the response is ready, it takes it back to our browser, displaying it for us.
+The server is going to open a few endpoints, which can receive some sentence and make the computation neccesary to classify its feelings (a value between 0 and 1, closer to one, the more positive is the feeling of the sentence).
+Finally, once the response is ready, it takes it back to the browser, displaying it for us in a JSON format.

-It has a better understand watching the chart protocol for the API:
+It is better to understand it by watching the chart protocol for the API:

 | Resources | URL| Method | Parameters | Status Code |
 | ----- | ---- | ---- | ---- | ---- |